lukysnupy/PokedexApp/README.md

 #  Pokedex

 Simple Pokedex app for iOS.
+Using PokeAPI.
 Functionality:
 * list of 718 Pokemons
 * details of each Pokemon